AndersMalmgren/FreePIE/README.md

 =======

 Programmable Input Emulator

 Latest downloadable installer can be found [here](http://andersmalmgren.github.io/FreePIE/)

 [Please visit wiki or scripting and plugin reference manual](https://github.com/AndersMalmgren/FreePIE/wiki)

+**FreePIE** (Programmable Input Emulator) is a application for bridging and emulating input devices.
+It has applications primarily in video gaming but can also be used for VR interaction, remote control, and other applications.
+A typical application might be controlling the mouse in a PC game using a Wiimote.
+Device control schemes are customized for specific applications by executing scripts from the FreePIE GUI.
+The script language is based on the **Python** syntax and offers non-programmers an easy way to interface devices.

+FreePIE is very similar to the popular utility GlovePIE, but encourages open development and integration with any device.
+The software is designed to allow third party developers to add their own I/O plugins either through direct integration into the core library or through a separately compiled plugin mechanism.

+FreePIE is licensed under GPLv2

 Changelog 1.5.475.0
 * Spelling filters.continousRotation > filters.continuousRotation